 The great thing about the in vitro system is that it is very controlled.
 If you do everything exactly the same, today and tomorrow, you (in theory) should have the exact same result.
 Moreover, most cell lines are very easy to grow, therefore you can test many different questions in a short period of time.
 Of course, the trade-off is that an in vitro system is quite far from the “real life”.
 Nevertheless, many crucial questions can and should be first asked using the in vitro system.

-Up to now, we were talking about a single layer of your favourite cell growing in a dish (2D cultures).
+Up to now, we have been talking about a single layer of your favourite cell growing in a dish (2D cultures).
 However, in order to increase the complexity of the in vitro system bringing a bit closer to “real life”, scientists have developed what is known as a 3D culture system.

 In “real life”, the cells making up our organs are usually present within a matrix, known as the extracellular matrix (extracellular = outside the cell).
 In order to mimic this 3D environment, scientists have created a system in which cell lines are cultivated within a matrix inside a flask, allowing for a 3D aggregation to occur.

 Using this technology, scientists can generate organoids, which are like tiny organs in a flask.
-This system promotes a higher level of complexity to the 2D in vitro system, allowing scientists to answer new sets of questions, which were first impossible.
+This system promotes a higher level of complexity to the 2D in vitro system, allowing scientists to answer new sets of questions, which were at first impossible.

 However, as much as we try to increase the complexity of the in vitro system, it is still unfortunately impossible to mimic all the nuances of the in vivo system in a dish.
 The term in vivo is used to denote the utilization of animal models in scientific research.
-I truly hope that in the near future we will drastically increase our technology to generate a highly complex and functional in vitro system, allowing us to truly decrease our usage of animal models.
-If you are reading this and have this drive in mind, we urge you to not stop!
+I truly hope that in the near future, we will drastically increase our technology to generate a highly complex and functional in vitro system, allowing us to truly decrease our usage of animal models.
+If you are reading this and have this drive in mind, we urge you not to stop!

 In order to choose the correct animal model to answer our questions, many things must be first considered.
 For example, if you want to analyze the consequences of viral infection in the immune system, you first have to make sure that your animal model can be infected with the virus of choice.